Suchismit4/Trend-following-/README.md

-# 📉 Trend Following Strategies in Markets Repository
+# 📉 Trend Following Strategies in Markets

 ## 📚 Overview
 This repository serves as a personal collection of strategies I've been exploring, with a focus on understanding and applying the principles of trend trading.